vlora87/Capstone-Project-Final-Assignment-week-4-5-/README.md

 ***1. Introduction: Business Problem***

-The aim of this project is to find places to visit in Albania.
-As the data availables on Foursquare about places in Albanie are few, we will limit this report to toursits.
+The aim of this project is to find places to visit in Tiraa, Albania.
+As the data availables on Foursquare about places in Tirana are few, we will limit this report to toursits and investors.
 The targeted stakeholders would be people from around the world interested in visiting any city in Albania.
 The data can be used to analyze aswell the potential of some city for investors that are willing to open any business in a specific city.

-The first task would be to analyse the  places of the highest interest for tourists based on the information available on Foursquare.
+The first task would be to analyse the  places of the highest interest for tourists based on the information available on Foursquare in combination with some data found on Google.

-We will make use of our data science tools to analyse data, focus and explore the 5 most known cities of the country.
+We will make use of our data science tools to analyse data, focus and explore the 15 most known places in the capital city of Albania.

 ***2. Data***